larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 # Conclusion
 <p>After cleaning the OSM data of Irving, Texas, it was clear that the area I chosen for this project is incomplete.
 However, it’s exciting to see contributors continue to grow year over year.
 Also, I believe it has been well cleaned for the purposes of this exercise.
 During the cleaning process, I programmatically cleaned up inconsistent street types and abbreviated street names.
 Next, I iteratively wrote the cleaned OSM data to CSV files before loading the files into a SQL database.
 Finally, I wrote database queries to review statistical information as well as to understand the structure of the data set. </p>
 <br>
-<p>A suggestion for improving the data and its analysis is to ensure accurate data is being entered by contributors.
-I
-would recommend adding a confidence level or score to each data that was entered.
+<p>As mentioned previously, a suggestion for improving the data and its analysis is to ensure accurate data is being entered by contributors.
+I would recommend adding a confidence level or score to each data that was entered.
 In addition, for data consistency and integrity, I believe OSM should implement data quality rules that restrict what data can be entered.
 Last, I would also recommend creating a leaderboard or an incentive program to encourage more users to contribute to OpenStreetMap.org.
 Overall, this was a very challenging and fun assignment.</p>